ankemt/MEAanalysis/README.md

 <!-- badges: end -->

-The goal of MEAanalysis is to ...
+The goal of MEAanalysis is to analyse files from the MEA machine.

 ## Installation